scrabbletank/farhome-rules/eberron.md

 Your maximum wounds are reduced by 1 for the duration of the spell.
 You may cast this ritual on a willing creature whose blood you have siphoned with the creature paying the health cost.

 Add an enhanced die for every level cast above 1st.

+#### Mind Warp
+*1st level*

+- **Casting Time:** 5 AP
+- **Range:** 20
+- **Duration:** instant
+- **Damage Type:** psychic

+Manipulate the mind of a creature who's blood you hold within range, causing the target mental anguish.
+The targeted creature must make an intelligence save against your spellcasting roll.
+On failure, the creature takes 2 wound dice in psychic damage.
+On a critical, the target has disadvantage on their next attack.

+Add a wound die for every level cast above 1st.

 ### Second Level